 Computers in recent years have been getting smaller and smaller, to the point where they can now fit in the palm of your hand.
 These so-called mini PCs offer an excellent compromise for those who want the power of a desktop computer but in a much smaller and more convenient form factor.

 Many people nowadays opt for the smaller form of laptops and it may be time for you to consider switching to a mini PC too.
+If you're also thinking about selling your Macbook Pro to get a mini PC, here are a few things you should know about.
 This article will help you cover things you need to take note of before purchasing a mini PC.

 1. Operating system

 When it comes to operating systems, you have a few different options to choose from.
 The most popular ones are Windows and Linux.
 There are also a few variants, such as Windows 10 and Ubuntu.
 Many people also use Macs, but they're a bit more expensive and not as widely available.

 If you're unsure which one to get, we recommend researching or consulting with a computer expert to see which one would be best for you.
 But, each operating system has its advantages and disadvantages.

 The processor is the heart of the computer, and it's responsible for processing all the data that goes through it.
 You'll want to ensure that the processor is powerful enough to handle all your needs regarding mini PCs.
 Otherwise, you'll end up with a mini PC slower than your current desktop or laptop.

 Most great PC have at least an Intel Core i3 processor, but if you're looking for more power, you can always opt for an Intel Core i5 or i7 processor.
 It is up to you to decide how much power you need.